jmquigley/util.classname/docs/index.md

 Adds a new value to the class names map.
 It can accept a string, an array of strings, or a simple key/value object (in the form
 <string, boolean>).
 By default the key is added in the "on" state.
+The default flag state is only used when adding a "string" or array of strings.
+If an object with key/value paris are given, then it is added with the given state values in the object.

 **Kind**: instance method of [<code>ClassNames</code>](#ClassNames)